gholt/swiftly/doc/source/index.rst

                             standard output.
 If the PATH ends with a slash "/" and --all-objects is used, each object will be placed in a similarly named file inside the PATH given.
+      --ignore-404          Ignores 404 Not Found responses.
+Nothing will be output, but the exit code will be 0 instead of 1.

 Output from `swiftly help head`::